-Many insurers are now moving into this space by extending existing media and entertainment covers or by pioneering new drone covers, including most recently cover for so-called "manned drones".
+Many insurers are now moving into this space by extending existing media and entertainment covers or by pioneering new drone covers, including most recently cover for socalled "manned drones".

-Another new risk area which the insurance industry is moving fast to capture is of course that of autonomous vehicles which looks set to become the single biggest gamechanger in the insurance industry.
-For many insurers, motor policies are their bread and butter and this work will continue in many markets for many years as the new technology will not be introduced or adopted overnight.
-However, new cyber and product liability covers are starting to emerge that reflect the alternative nature of the risk posed by autonomous vehicles such as systems malfunction and cyber security, as well as residual driver error.
+Another new risk area which the insurance industry is insurers can work with the UN and other bodies to moving fast to capture is of course that of autonomous extend the reach of these products so that other agencies (including NGOs) can use them to fund their own vehicles which looks set to become the single biggest gamechanger in the insurance industry.
+For many insurers, humanitarian interventions. motor policies are their bread and butter and this work One of the key challenges for the industry will be to help will continue in many markets for many years as the new NGOs and others explain to potential donors why it makes technology will not be introduced or adopted overnight. sense to fund premiums for a parametric cover that However, new cyber and product liability covers are starting might only occasionally pay out.
+In insurers' favour is the to emerge that reflect the alternative nature of the risk inalienable argument, borne out by the Hurricane Matthew posed by autonomous vehicles such as systems malfunction experience that payment based on a range of scientific data and cyber security, as well as residual driver error. triggers is faster and more reliable than politicised decision-Singapore appears to be some way ahead in this part of the making about aid allocations could ever be.